We've independently reviewed this article to make sure it's as accurate as we can make it.

-If I told you there’s a single answer to this question, or a one-size-fits-all solution, I’d be lying.
+If I told you there’s a single answer to this question or a cookie-cutter solution, I’d be lying.

 Which model is best for you will be determined greatly by several personal factors, such as electricity prices in your area, relocation necessities, and how prepared you are to give the appliance regular maintenance.